phillipadsmith/awesome-github/README.md

 - [A collection of awesome browser extensions for GitHub.](https://github.com/stefanbuck/awesome-browser-extensions-for-github) - Well, the link kinda' says it all.
 - [Gitter](https://gitter.im/) - Chat, for GitHub.
 Unlimited public rooms and one-to-one chats, free.
 - [Zenhub](https://www.zenhub.io/) - Project management inside of GitHub, including kanban boards and more.
-- [HuBoard](https://huboard.com/) - Instant project management for your GitHub issues (sadly, no free plan, but appears to be [open source](https://github.com/huboard/huboard-web))
+- [HuBoard](https://huboard.com/) - Instant project management for your GitHub issues (sadly, no free plan, but appears to be [open source](https://github.com/huboard/huboard-web)).
 - [Overv.io](https://overv.io/) - Agile project management for teams who love GitHub.
-Kanban baords and more.
+Kanban boards and more.
 - [Penflip](https://www.penflip.com/) - Collaborative writing and version control, powered by GitLab (similar to GitHub).
 - [Gitbook](https://www.gitbook.com/) - A modern publishing toolchain.
 Simply taking you from ideas to finished, polished books.
 - [Prose](http://prose.io/#about) - Prose provides a beautifully simple content authoring environment for [CMS-free websites](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/).
 It's a web-based interface for managing content on GitHub.
 - [Redliner](https://github.com/benbalter/redliner) - A tool for facilitating the redlining of documents with the GitHub uninitiated.
 - [Gatekeeper](https://github.com/prose/gatekeeper) - Enables client-side applications to dance OAuth with GitHub.
 - [github-secret-keeper](https://github.com/HenrikJoreteg/github-secret-keeper) - Microservice to enable GitHub login for multiple server-less applications.
-- [Hub](https://github.com/github/hub) - A command line tool that wraps git in order to extend it with extra features and commands that make working with GitHub easier.
+- [Hub](https://github.com/github/hub) - A command line tool that wraps Git in order to extend it with extra features and commands that make working with GitHub easier.
 - [Ghizmo](https://github.com/jlevy/ghizmo) - A command line for GitHub, allowing access to all APIs.
-- [cli-github](https://github.com/harshasrinivas/cli-github) - Github made pretty, within the command line.
+- [cli-github](https://github.com/harshasrinivas/cli-github) - GitHub made pretty, within the command line.
 - [GitHub Dark](https://github.com/StylishThemes/Github-Dark) - A sophisticated dark theme for GitHub.
-- [github-issues-import](https://github.com/IQAndreas/github-issues-import) - A Python script that allows you to import issues and pull requests from one GitHub repository to another
+- [github-issues-import](https://github.com/IQAndreas/github-issues-import) - A Python script that allows you to import issues and pull requests from one GitHub repository to another.
 - [Github-Auto-Issue-Creator](https://github.com/Ricky54326/Github-Auto-Issue-Creator) - A Python script that searches a GitHub repository (locally) and automatically creates GitHub issues for TODO statements, keeping them tracked.
 - [Problem Child](https://github.com/benbalter/problem_child) - Allows authenticated or anonymous users to fill out a standard web form to create GitHub issues (and pull requests).
 - [gitify](http://gitify.io/) - All your GitHub notifications on your menu.
-- [HubPress](https://github.com/HubPress/hubpress.io) - A web application to build your Blog on GitHub
+- [HubPress](https://github.com/HubPress/hubpress.io) - A web application to build your blog on GitHub.
 - [TinyPress](https://tinypress.co/) - TinyPress is the easiest way to publish a blog on GitHub.
-- [Issue and Pull Request Template Generator](https://www.talater.com/open-source-templates/) - Generate templates customized to your project, with the help of Cthulhu and Lewis Carroll
+- [Issue and Pull Request Template Generator](https://www.talater.com/open-source-templates/) - Generate templates customized to your project, with the help of Cthulhu and Lewis Carroll.

 ## Novel uses of GitHub

 - [Mozilla Festival](https://github.com/mozilla/mozfest-program) - Mozfest 2015 Program on GitHub.
-- [Open Source Society University](https://github.com/open-source-society/computer-science) - Path to a free self-taught education in Computer Science.
+- [Open Source Society University](https://github.com/open-source-society/computer-science) - Path to a free, self-taught education in Computer Science.
 - [Clef's Handbook](https://github.com/clef/handbook) - An employee handbook built for inclusion.
 - [The United States Code](https://github.com/divegeek/uscode) - The complete United States Code.
 - [Le code civil français sous git](https://github.com/steeve/france.code-civil) - French Civil Code on GitHub.
 - [Gitron](https://gitron.herokuapp.com) - A web game about GitHub based on Tron movies.